webxdc/website/src-docs/spec/selfAddr_and_selfName.md

 window.webxdc.selfAddr
 ```

+`selfAddr` is a unique string within a webxdc application that

+- can be used in other webxdc APIs,

-A unique string for addressing the user of a running webxdc application.
+- should not be shown in the user interface of the webxdc app,
-The address must be

-- identical across multiple invocations of the same webxdc application,
+- is identical across multiple invocations of the same webxdc application,

-- identical on multiple devices of the user,
+- is identical on multiple devices of the user using the same webxdc application,

-- must be distinct from other user's addresses participating in the webxdc application.

-The address should not be shown in the user interface of the webxdc app
-except for debugging purposes because it is not guaranteed to be human-readable,
+- is not guaranteed to be human-readable,

-may be long, and may not have any meaning outside the context of the webxdc application.
+- should not have meaning outside the webxdc application.

-A webxdc application can
+For example, a webxdc application can

-- send its `selfAddr` value around in the payload passed to [`sendUpdate()`] and
+- send its `selfAddr` value as part of the `payload` passed into [`sendUpdate()`],

 - receive such addresses through the payload of incoming updates,

 - put such addresses into the `notify` parameter passed to [`sendUpdate()`]
-  to cause a user-interface notification for the users behind the addresses.
+  to cause a user-interface notification for respective users.

 ## selfName